November 1, 2021

 The health and safety of our twirling athletes, staff, and volunteers remain our highest priority.
-Below, you will find a summary of actions we are taking to help ensure we are lowering COVID-19 risk as much as possible while also allowing our athletes to twirl.
+Below, you will find a summary of actions we are taking to help ensure we are lowering COVID-19 risk as much as possible while also allowing our athletes to safely twirl.
 We are:

 · Requiring that parents/guardians agree to assess their own child’s health condition, including checking their temperature, prior to attending all practices.
 If your child has a temperature above 100 and/or ANY other symptoms of ANY illness, they are not permitted to attend practices and you are encouraged to contact your health care provider for guidance.
 Coaches will be following the same protocols for themselves.
 STAY HOME IF YOU ARE SICK OR HAVE BEEN AROUND SOMEONE WHO HAS BEEN SICK!